If you want to drive people to your business, you need to guide them through the sales funnel. That’s where lead management comes in.

 Using a Hybrid of Automated and Manual Touchpoints

 It doesn’t make sense in today’s business world to build a lead management system that’s entirely manual.
 It’s too difficult to scale, especially if you’re aiming for growth.
 Automated drip campaigns scale much more easily, but it’s much harder to close a sale if you don’t have at least one personal conversation.

 The best solution is a hybrid model.
 You can use sales and marketing automation tools to send out informational emails geared toward a lead's interests, then follow up based on each person's response.

 Effective lead management requires you to use what you know about a potential customer.
 That means incorporating lead management software of various kinds, including:

 - Lead generation software: programs that let you capture prospects’ contact information and turn those prospects into leads

 - CRM software: tools that organize your lead information and tell you who’s interested in what, which sales reps have been working with which leads, and what they’ve been talking about.
 Salesforce is a well-known example of a multifunctional CRM.

 - Tracking tools: solutions that let you trace a lead’s interest back to a certain marketing campaign.
 That way, you can reach out with information about the solution or promotion that interests a person most, nurturing more relevant conversations and closing sales faster.

 Take control of your leads with CallRail's Lead Center.
-Request a demo and never miss a lead again.
+Start a free trial today.